maciejzj/it-jobs-meta/deployment/README.md

 and tagged according to the workspace name and the service will be deployed to a `<worksapce_name>.itjobsmeta.net` domain (e.g. for the `dev` workspace will be deployed under `dev.itjobsmeta.net`).
-The main (`default`) workspace is the deployment one--it will be exposed to `itjobsmeta.net`.
+The main (`default`) workspace is the deployment one—it will be exposed to `itjobsmeta.net`.

 Run `terraform apply` to set up the infrastructure.